1. 36872.66193

 There continues to be significant confusion about the goals, scope and nature of modelling practice in neuroeconomics.
 This paper aims to dispel some such confusion by using one of the most recent critiques of neuroeconomic modelling as a foil.
 The paper argues for two claims.
 First, currently, for at least some economic model of choice behaviour, the benefits derivable from neurally-informing an economic model do not involve special tractability costs.
 Second, modelling in neuroeconomics is best understood within Marr’s three-level of analysis framework and in light of a co-evolutionary research ideology.
 The first claim is established by elucidating the relationship between the tractability of a model, its descriptive accuracy, and its number of variables.
 The second claim relies on an explanation of what it can take to neurally-inform an economic model of choice behaviour.

-Found 4 hours, 38 minutes ago on Matteo Colombo's site
+Found 1 week ago on Matteo Colombo's site

 We discuss the challenges that the standard (Humean and non-Humean) accounts of laws face within the framework of quantum gravity where space and time may not be fundamental.
 This paper identifies core (meta)physical features that cut across a number of quantum gravity approaches and formalisms and that provide seeds for articulating updated conceptions that could account for QG laws not involving any spatio-temporal notions.
 To this aim, we will in particular highlight the constitutive roles of quantum entanglement, quantum transition amplitudes and quantum causal histories.
 These features also stress the fruitful overlap between quantum gravity and quantum information theory.
 Keywords: spacetime, laws of nature, quantum gravity, quantum entanglement, transition amplitude, quantum causal histories.

-Found 2 days, 20 hours ago on PhilSci Archive
+Found 1 week, 3 days ago on PhilSci Archive

 In thought insertion, patients claim to have thoughts which are not their own.
 I offer an account of the thought insertion delusion by utilising the notion of commitment, that is, the experience of a conscious state as being appropriate or fitting.
 The proposed explanation of thought insertion relies on two main tenets.
 One is that the experience of a thought as being one's own is the experience of regarding that thought as being correct.
 The other is that patients with thought insertion do not experience being committed to the thoughts that they disown.
 I extend this account to the case of patient RB, who disowns some of his conscious memories, and to the case of anarchic hand syndrome, in which patients disown some of their conscious actions.

-Found 3 days, 4 hours ago on Jordi Fernández's site
+Found 1 week, 3 days ago on Jordi Fernández's site

 According to the causal-historical theory of reference, natural kind terms refer in virtue of complicated causal relations the speakers have to their environment.
 A common objection to the theory is that purely causal relations are insufficient to fix reference in a determinate fashion.
 The so-called hybrid view holds that what is also needed for successful fixing are true descriptions associated in the mind of the speaker with the referent.
 The main claim of this paper is that the objection fails: reference fixing of natural kind terms can be purely causal.
 The main argument draws inspiration from recent theoretical advances made in metaphysics of kinds by Marion Godman, Antonella Mallozzi, and David Papineau.
 The main claim is that their notion of super-explanatory properties may explain how reference of many kind terms can be fixed purely causally.